s-avni/s-avni.github.io/_posts/2025-04-19-developing-epitaphs.md

 ## What Next?

 I'm excited to wrap up this project and release it publicly.
 My partner and I are considering open-sourcing it, so that others can contribute as well.
 If we do open-source it, we'd love feedback or contributions from others interested in promoting death acceptance and death positivity.
-After that, time for the next project!
+After that, time for the next, more serious project!